Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/chrono.md

 ```

 I know since previously that scheduled jobs in linux is specified in the `crontab`.
-Other wise this might require some Googling...
+Otherwise this might require some Googling to find out...

 You can list your cronjobs with `crontab -l` so lets try that
 ```